-- 293. Plaintiff realleges and incorporates by reference all prior paragraphs of this Complaint and paragraphs in the counts below as though set forth fully herein. - 294.
-Defendants were part of a common scheme in which they conspired and combined to access without authorization the DNC's computer systems to steal confidential information, publicly disseminate the stolen information, and use that stolen and publicly disclosed information for the common purpose of denigrating Secretary Clinton and the Democratic Party, and bolstering Trump's electoral prospects.
-These actions constituted an exercise of wrongful dominion over Plaintiff's computers and computer system and private email accounts. - 295.
-Pursuant to, and in furtherance of, this common scheme, Defendants conspired to commit the unlawful acts described herein, including acts that constitute trespass. - 296.
+- 355. Plaintiff realleges and incorporates by reference all prior paragraphs of this Complaint and paragraphs in the counts below as though set forth fully herein. - 356.
+Defendants were part of a common scheme in which they conspired and combined to access without authorization the DNC's computer systems to steal confidential information, publicly disseminate the stolen information, and use that stolen and publicly disclosed information for the common purpose of using illegal means to secure Trump's grip on the Presidency, in part by denigrating Secretary Clinton and the Democratic Party.
+These actions constituted an exercise of wrongful dominion over Plaintiff's computers and computer system and private email accounts. - 357.
+Pursuant to, and in furtherance of, this common scheme, Defendants conspired to commit the unlawful acts described herein, including acts that constitute trespass. - 358.
 Pursuant to, and in furtherance of, this common scheme, each Defendant committed overt acts, including arranging meetings between the co-conspirators, encouraging and planning for the scheme to occur, hacking into the DNC's computers and network, installing and leaving malware on the DNC's computers and network, stealing the DNC's private, confidential information, and releasing that information, without permission, to the public.
-These overt acts caused Plaintiff injury and damages, as discussed supra. - 297.
+These overt acts caused Plaintiff injury and damages, as discussed supra. - 359.
 All of the named Defendants aided and abetted in the unlawful acts described herein as part of and furtherance of a common scheme, and each of these Defendants knowingly and substantially assisted the common scheme, and was generally aware of his role as part of an overall common scheme.
 Accordingly, the actions of Defendants constitute conspiracy to trespass.

-298. As a result, Plaintiff has suffered diminution in the value of its property, and is entitled to damages.
+360. As a result, Plaintiff has suffered diminution in the value of its property, and is entitled to damages.